optimizely/scribe/content/stories/fsastore.md

 The team meets monthly to strategize around new test ideas and then on a weekly basis to track current tests.
 During these meetings, Ujjwal’s team prioritizes which tests to take on based on impact and time involved to get each one up and running.
 They focus on areas of the conversion funnel where they know testing will have the greatest impact: the homepage, category pages, product pages, cart pages, and checkout pages.
 From there, they build a list of elements to test on each page (or across multiple pages) and prioritize based on believed impact.
 They also use Google Analytics to track user behaviors and patterns, and integrate that information directly into Optimizely to inform hypotheses.

+{% include "blockquote.html"
+  {
+    size: 'full',
+    quote: 'We really take the concept of optimizing the campaign through every single channel we have.
+We want to make sure our customers are getting the best experience possible, and that we are also maximizing the marketing dollars spent to acquire them.',
+    attribution: 'Ujjwal Dhoot, Chief Marketing Officer, FSAstore' }
+%}

 FSAstore.com’s primary conversion goal is to consistently increase revenue per visitor (RPV).
 One particular challenge in reaching this goal is a high level of drop-off in the website’s customer purchase funnel.

 ## TEST